spiral/cycle-bridge/README.md

 return [
     'schema' => [
         /**
+         * true (Default) - Schema will be stored in a cache after compilation.
+         * It won't be changed after entity modification.
+         *
+         * false - Schema won't be stored in a cache after compilation.
+         * It will be automatically changed after entity modification.
+(Development mode) */
+        'cache' => false,

+        /**
          * The CycleORM provides the ability to manage default settings for
          * every schema with not defined segments
          */